James E. Rogers College of Law: Programs and centers

 The school offers J.D. students the opportunity to earn certificates in: Criminal Law & Policy, Environmental Law, Science & Policy Program, Indigenous Peoples Law and Policy and International Trade and Business Law.
 Arizona Law also offers concentrations in: Intellectual Property Law, International Law, and Tax Law.

 For students wishing to study the law who do not want to become attorneys, the school also offers a Master of Legal Studies degree with several optional concentrations.

 Rankings and reputation

 Arizona Law is fully accredited by the American Bar Association.
-It is currently ranked 54th nationally by U.S. News & World Reports "2023-2024 Best Law Schools".
+It is currently ranked 70th nationally by U.S. News & World Reports "2026 Best Law Schools".
 Arizona Law is one of 81 law schools nationwide to have a chapter of the Order of the Coif.

 Journals

-The school is home to four student-run journals:
+The school is home to three student-run journals: